 Conclusion

-Graylog is undeniably useful for log management and SIEM, but it struggles with performance at scale, limited MELT coverage, complex dashboards, and expensive enterprise licensing.
-These gaps leave many teams seeking more complete, cost-efficient observability solutions.
+Graylog is undeniably useful for log management and SIEM, but it offers limited MELT coverage, complex dashboards, and expensive enterprise licensing.

-CubeAPM is the best Graylog alternative, delivering full MELT observability, OpenTelemetry-native ingestion, smart sampling, 800+ integrations, no egress fees, and flexible self-hosting/BYO-cloud deployment—all at transparent $0.15/GB pricing.
+CubeAPM is the best Graylog alternative, delivering full MELT observability, OpenTelemetry-native ingestion, smart sampling, 800+ integrations, no egress fees, and flexible self-hosting/BYOD deployment, all at transparent $0.15/GB pricing.